ghostwriternr/personal-site/data/blog/2017-03-13-miles-apart.md

 Ya drink, to a trip you forever longed;
 If then you remembered me, my mate
 You know I'm smiling into the beyond.

-**Author's note**: This was an impromptou piece that I wrote when a friend of mine pinged me while he was travelling with a different group of friends and requested a quick poem for the moment.
-{: .notice--warning}